THE UNIVERSITY of EDINBURGH

 On completion of this course, the student will be able to:

-1. Acquire knowledge of the key concepts and theoretical frameworks for analysing creative industries and how temporal and locational patterns may influence these concepts and frameworks.
+1. Demonstrate knowledge of key concepts and theoretical frameworks for the analysis of creative industries, and explain how temporal and locational patterns influence these concepts and frameworks.

-2. Apply concepts and frameworks to new situations to generate original insights and reflect on appropriate strategies and practices.
+2. Apply these concepts and frameworks to new situations in order to generate original insights and reflect on appropriate strategies and practices.

 3. Demonstrate and improve effective communication skills: engaging audiences, articulating core arguments, presenting the results of elaborate analysis, and persuasively offering strategies and solutions to emerging issues.